OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-04.md

 ## Hebrews 4:8

-For if Joshua had given them rest, God would not have spoken later about another day.
+For if Joshua had provided them with rest, God would not have mentioned another day later on.

 ## Hebrews 4:9